Tyler Shough: Louisville (2024)

-At the University of Louisville, as of the end of the 2024 regular season, Shough is 2nd all-time in yards per game passing (266.3) as well as 2nd all-time in touchdowns per game passing (1.92).
+At Louisville, as of the end of the 2024 regular season, Shough is 2nd all-time in yards per game passing (266.3) as well as 2nd all-time in touchdowns per game passing (1.92).

 On December 11, 2024, Shough opted out the 2024 Sun Bowl between Louisville and Washington to prepare for the 2025 NFL draft.
 On December 17, 2024, Shough was among three winners for Comeback Player of the Year awarded by the College Sports Communicators (CSC) organization alongside Utah State DB Ike Larsen and South Carolina RB Raheim Sanders.
 On November 27, 2024, Shough accepted an invitation to the 2025 Senior Bowl.